bethsirak/Blind_Auction/readme.md

 ## Dependencies

-This program utilizes the following external libraries:
+This program requires the following dependencies:

-- `os`: Provides a way to clear the terminal screen.
-- `art`: Enables the display of ASCII art (logo).

-Please make sure these dependencies are installed before running the program.
+- Python 3.x

 ## Getting Started

 1. Clone this repository to your local machine.
-2. Ensure that the required dependencies are installed.
+2. Ensure that Python 3.x is installed.
-3. Run the program using a Python interpreter.
+3. Run the program using a Python interpreter: `python blind_auction.py`
 4. Follow the on-screen prompts to participate in the auction.
 5. Once all bidders have submitted their bids, the winner will be announced.